StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 ### Game-Based Learning Elements Selection (Narratives, Aesthetics)

 First, we decided to use narratives to introduce the theory and rules of the game, specifically overlays that appear at the beginning of certain levels and give the student the information needed to complete the level.
+This approach is used in many educational games, as it allows the player to learn the rules of the game while playing.
+We also decided to use a Tutorial Level that would introduce some player to the basic concepts and the game mechanics.

 We then decided to create an incentive system to increase the student\'s motivation.
 Based on the games we found in the literature, we decided to introduce a scoring system that awarded 1 to 3 stars for successfully completing a level.
 To get all 3 stars, the player must complete each level with the least number of moves.
 We also thought it would be good to give the player new spaceships as they progressed through the game to increase motivation and engagement.
 We also decided not to use a leaderboard to avoid frustration or discrimination, as discussed in Chapter 3.